-Here we report the final results and conclusions on the use of a combination of remote Passive Integrated Transponder (PIT) scanning and capture data (December 2011-2013) to assess the current Reach 3 razorback sucker population and evaluate the effects of size, location, and timing of release on post-stocking survival.
+(December 2011-2013) to assess the current Reach 3 razorback sucker population and evaluate the effects of size, location, and timing of release on post-stocking survival.
 This information is integral in formulating a cost-effective, efficient method to restore the population in Reach 3.
 Specific objectives from the study period include:

-- 1. Contact razorback sucker using remote PIT scanning units in zone 3-1 and 3-2 - 2.
+- 1. Contact razorback sucker using remote PIT scanning units in zones 3-1 and 3-2 - 2.
 Assimilate all Reach 3 razorback sucker release and capture data collected by any entity - 3.
 Estimate the current repatriate razorback sucker population - 4.
 Estimate survival of razorback sucker released in Reach 3 based on size, location, and season of release since 2005 - 5.
-Participate in annual multi-agency native fish survey
+Participate in annual multi-agency native fish surveys